Watch a movie scored by Ennio Morricone, Bernard Herrmann or John Williams and you instantly recognize the composer’s signature sound.

 Growing up in Toronto, the young audiophile discovered a music library that was stacked with records and scores from around the world.
 Spending hours in this world-music nirvana was a formative experience that he says opened up and shaped his sense of the endless possibilities of music.

-“[Later] when I started to delve into film, I found that same interest in different countries took me to those countries’ films,” says Shore.
+“[Later] when I started to delve into film, I found that same interest in different countries took me to those countries’ films,” said Shore in an interview with IndieWire.
 “I discovered Toru Takemitsu’s work in Japan, Nina Rota’s work in Italy and Georges Delerue’s work in France, and thought, ‘Oh this is interesting, [there are] different ways that culturally different composers use music in film.'”

 Before getting into film, Shore intentionally kept his work in music varied, through repertory theater, playing with the band Lighthouse and eventually becoming the musical director of “Saturday Night Live” for his friend Lorne Michaels.

-“Really everything I did revolved around writing and the desire to try different things, experiment, and it was all based on composition,” adds Shore.
+“Really everything I did revolved around writing and the desire to try different things, experiment, and it was all based on composition,” said Shore.
 “Film music seemed like a natural progression.”